 - In March 2020, the World Health Organization declared COVID-19 to be a pandemic.
-In an effort to contain and mitigate the spread of COVID-19, many countries, including Canada and the United States, imposed unprecedented restrictions on travel, group gatherings and non-essential activities, including orders and guidance issued by federal, state, provincial and local governmental authorities. - As an immediate response to the changing environment due to the COVID -19 pandemic, Skyline temporary closed all of its 3 resorts, while all 15 hotels in the US remained open with significantly reduced staff and adjusted operating models.
-On June 12th, Skyline's Canadian resorts (Deerhurst and Horseshoe) reopened, while Bear Valley Resort is currently the only property that remains closed and will reopen for the upcoming ski season. - In the month of April the US and Canadian hospitality sector saw its lowest occupancy levels since the pandemic began and since then there has been a steady month over month increase in occupancy.
-While we see very positive signs of recovery, it is still difficult to predict near-term demand especially when considering the recent increase of COVID-19 cases in several states in the US.
-Skyline also cannot predict the medium and long-term impact from COVID-19 on its business. - Skyline management continues to focus on making all the necessary operational adjustments, while maintaining sufficient liquidity to successfully manage through the pandemic.
+In an effort to contain and mitigate the spread of COVID-19, many countries, including Canada and the United States, imposed unprecedented restrictions on travel, group gatherings and non-essential activities, including orders and guidance issued by federal, state, provincial and local governmental authorities. - As an immediate response to the changing environment due to the COVID-19 pandemic, Skyline temporary closed all 3 of its resorts, while all 15 hotels in the US remained open with significantly reduced staff and adjusted operating models.
+On June 12th, Skyline's Canadian resorts (Deerhurst and Horseshoe) reopened.
+Bear Valley Resort is currently the only property that remains closed and will reopen for the upcoming ski season.
+The sale of season passes for the 2020/2021 ski season at Bear Valley Resort was completed in Q2 2020, with slightly lower sales volumes than 2019, but above the long-term average. - In April the US and Canadian hospitality sector saw its lowest occupancy levels since the pandemic began and since then there has been a steady month over month increase in occupancy.
+While we see positive signs of recovery, it is still difficult to predict near-term demand, especially when considering the recent increase of COVID-19 cases in the US.
+Skyline also cannot predict the medium and long-term impact from COVID-19 on its business. - Skyline management continues to focus on making all necessary adjustments to operations, while maintaining sufficient liquidity to successfully manage through the pandemic.